afshinsadeghi/SteinerNet/README.md

-# SteinerNet
+# SteinerNet v2
 Steiner Tree Approach for Graph Analysis

+This library is made in R programming language.

+This version of SteirNet (v2) works with igraph.

+## older versions
-This version of SteirNet (v1.3) works with igraph0.
+older versions of SteirNet upto (v1.3) works with igraph0.

 To use this code in your research please cite this the article related to this package: